FluidCode0/perm.fps/README.md

 # perm.fps

 Ths first ever server-side JavaScript code is created that allows you to update game settings, specifically the maximum FPS, through HTTP requests.
-It utilizes Node.js with Express.js and node-ffi to interact with a hypothetical game library.
+It utilizes Node.js with Express.js and node-ffi to interact with a hypothetical game library and **it's licensed under the MIT License.**

 ## Requirements

-- A Laptop or PC
+*- A Laptop or PC*
-- Node.js
+*- Node.js*
-- Express.js
+*- Express.js*
-- node-ffi
+*- node-ffi*
-- ref-struct
+*- ref-struct*

 ## Installation